Think your kid is healthy? Edmonds family hopes their tragedy helps save otherson October 10, 2013 @ 5:40 pm (Updated: 11:29 am - 10/14/13 )

 Like Nick, Matthew was in great shape.
 But that's the problem.
 While his condition occurs frequently in young athletes, it's only detectable with an electrocardiogram - a specialized heart test not administered as part of a regular physical.

-"You can't tell by looking at your child there's something wrong.
+"You can't tell by looking at your child that there's something wrong.
 If Matthew had been screened, we probably would have picked it up," Darla says.

 The Nick of Time Foundation stages screenings at high schools around the Puget Sound region and has recently expanded its volunteer-based program to other states.
 There, doctors perform the specialized tests for hundreds of students.
 They commonly detect heart abnormalities in at least a handful of kids at every screening.
 And they're easily treated, preventing sudden cardiac arrest and death.